serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 It is a common optimization to provide data types that preallocates some memory, aiming at stack allocation, and switching to heap allocation depending on the usage.
-In the LLVM codebase those are ``SmallVector``, ``SmallString``, ``SmallPtrSet`` etc. Similar data structures can be found in the Firefox codebase in the form of ``nsAutoCString`` or ``AutoTArray``.
+In the LLVM codebase those are ``SmallVector``, ``SmallString``, ``SmallPtrSet`` etc. Similar performance-oriented data structures can be found in the Firefox codebase in the form of ``nsAutoCString`` or ``AutoTArray``.
 These data types provide an interesting challenge wrt. trivial auto var init: they typically are performance oriented data structure whose buffer is *not* going to be used right away.
 It is very unlikely that the compiler can optimize out the initialization of this buffer!
 Consider the following:

 .. code-block:: c++